Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Healing and Responding to Trauma (HARTT) diversion program is a new nonprofit organization, specializing in trauma-informed care, juvenile justice diversion, therapy for children and families in need, and DHR support for families facing difficult circumstances.
-The vision of HARTT is to help young people heal and respond to trauma through various services.
-These services include: Juvenile Justice Diversion strategies with the use of evidence-based curriculum – Why Try, and STARR Commonwealth Circle of Courage; 4 step individualized needs assessment; addiction counseling; individual and family counseling; parent training and counseling; trauma informed school-based services; trauma informed training and support and future PBSY certification.
+The Healing and Responding to Trauma (HARTT) diversion program is a new nonprofit organization.
+It focuses on trauma‑informed care, juvenile justice diversion, therapy for children and families, and support for families working with D.H.R.
+HARTT’s goal is to help young people heal from trauma by offering a range of services.
+These services include juvenile justice diversion activities that use evidence‑based programs such as Why Try and the STARR Commonwealth Circle of Courage.
+HARTT also provides a four‑step individualized needs assessment, addiction counseling, individual and family counseling, parent training and counseling, trauma‑informed school services, trauma‑informed training and support, and future P.B.S.Y certification.

 PHYSICAL ADDRESS